-Landcare is a unique grass-roots movement that started in the 1980s through initiatives to tackle degradation of farmland, public land and waterways.
-The movement has expanded and evolved significantly since then, and is achieving results Australia-wide.
-Individuals and groups across Australia’s vast and varied landscape are focused on best-practice sustainable agriculture and expert management of natural assets such as soil, water and native vegetation.
+Landcare is a unique grass-roots movement that started in the 1980s to tackle degradation of farmland, public land and waterways.
+The movement has expanded and evolved since then, and is achieving results Australia-wide.
+Individuals and groups practice sustainable agriculture and management of natural resources such as:

 Caring for the land includes a range of activities such as:

 - developing and sharing local natural resource management skills and knowledge.

 The movement includes:

 There are around 6,000 groups and over 100,000 volunteers across Australia caring for the land.
 Many farmers and landholders also undertake this important work but are not affiliated with a particular Landcare group.

 We all have a role in looking after ‘our patch’ to ensure the land and water we use for agriculture and our natural environment is healthy and sustainable.

 The Australian Government’s investment in Landcare provides support at the national, regional and local level.